199 Bay St, Suite 4000, Commerce Court West, Toronto, ON

 Year called to bar: 2011 (ON)

-Tim is a Partner who practises in the areas of corporate finance and securities law.
-Tim’s practice focuses on a wide variety of mergers & acquisitions, capital markets and other financing transactions, with a particular emphasis on offerings of high-yield and investment-grade debt securities, complex equity securities, and equity-linked securities.
+Tim is a partner who practises in the areas of corporate finance and securities law.
+Tim's practice focuses on a wide variety of mergers & acquisitions, capital markets and other financing transactions, with a particular emphasis on offerings of high-yield and investment-grade debt securities, complex equity securities, and equity-linked securities.
 He has also represented numerous clients in connection with reorganizations, restructurings and other liability management transactions.
 His clients include investors, underwriters, issuers, financial sponsors, lenders and borrowers based in Canada, South America, Europe and Asia.
-Tim is recognized as a leading lawyer in Chambers Canada: Canada's Leading Lawyers for Business 2021, The Legal 500 Canada 2021 and IFLR1000: The Guide to the World's Leading Financial and Corporate Law Firms – 2021 Edition.
+Tim is recognized as a leading lawyer in Chambers Canada 2023: Canada's Leading Lawyers for Business, The Legal 500 Canada 2023 and IFLR1000: The Guide to the World's Leading Financial and Corporate Law Firms 2022.

 On June 14, 2018, Nouvelle Autoroute 30, s.e.n.c.(NA30) successfully closed the $1.2 billion bond refinancing for Montreal highway Autoroute 30 (A-30) concession project (the A-30 Project).
 The bonds included approximately $828 million in long-term bonds, due 2042, priced at roughly 4.11% and approximately $390 million in medium-term bonds, due 2033, carrying a coupon of approximately 3.75%.

 On November 1, 2017, The Washington Cos.
 (Washington), a group of privately held North American mining, industrial and transportation businesses founded by industrialist and entrepreneur Dennis R. Washington, completed its acquisition of Dominion Diamond Corp.
 (Dominion) for approximately $1.5 billion.